What does iTunes backup save from iPhone? In this iMobie wiki guide, we will talk about what does iTunes backup include.

 All content list above is what iTunes backup contains. iTunes backs up almost all your iOS content, while there is still some other content that iTunes does not cover.
 Here are the data iTunes back up doesn’t include:

-Now, let’s download AnyTrans for iOS on your Mac/PC computer prior, and then follow the guide below to see how to selectively and automatically backup your iPhone in 1 click.
+Now, let’s download AnyTrans on your Mac/PC computer prior, and then follow the guide below to see how to selectively and automatically backup your iPhone in 1 click.

 Step 1.
-Launch AnyTrans for iOS on your computer > Connect your iPhone to the computer via USB cable > Enter the Device Manager page.
+Launch AnyTrans on your computer > Connect your iPhone to the computer via USB cable > Enter the Device Manager page.

 Step 2.
 Click on the category contains the files you want to backup (here we take Photos for example).
 Click on Photos > Choose one album.